timeflux/burst/README.md

 #### HTML

-Targets can be freely added in [`index.html`](https://github.com/timeflux/burst/blob/main/www/index.html).
+Targets and layouts can be freely added in [`index.html`](https://github.com/timeflux/burst/blob/main/www/index.html).
+Layouts are container divs with an id starting with `layout-`.
 Each target must have a `target` class.
-Targets will be identified in DOM order (i.e. the first target in `index.html` will have the `0` id).
-There must be as many HTML elements as there are burst codes.
+Targets are identified in DOM order for each layout (i.e. the first target in the `layout-simple` div in `index.html` will have the `0` id).
+There must be as many HTML elements as there are burst codes associated with the layout.

 #### CSS

+Each individual layout has an associated stylesheet.
 The shape, position, and colors of the targets can be further adjusted in [`custom.css`](https://github.com/timeflux/burst/blob/main/www/assets/css/custom.css).

 #### Images